aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `zip_mut`

-Apply the function to mutable references to each pair of elements in the two given vectors.
-This errors out if the vectors are not of the same length.
+Apply the function to mutable references to each pair of elements in the two given vectors.<br/> This errors out if the vectors are not of the same length.

 <pre><code>public fun zip_mut&lt;T1, T2&gt;(v1: &amp;mut smart_vector::SmartVector&lt;T1&gt;, v2: &amp;mut smart_vector::SmartVector&lt;T2&gt;, f: &#124;(&amp;mut T1, &amp;mut T2)&#124;)<br/></code></pre>